 Second rotation to commence in the first planting season post harvest otherwise a new Planning Approval will be required.

 Should a second rotation not occur or a new approval not be sought after such a rotation all logging residue is to be removed from the site within six months post harvest.

+Council’s Firebreak and Fuel Hazard Reduction Notice contains specific requirements for ‘harvested plantations’ and full compliance to these is necessary.

+A non-planted buffer of minimum 50 metres to any habitable building within the plantation property or 100 metres to a habitable building on an adjacent property.
+The land within this buffer area is to be managed to control fire risk from the plantation area to the habitable building.
+Where a plantation covers multiple properties the whole of the plantation will be considered as the plantation property.

 Advice Note: The applicant is advised that pursuant to the Local Government Act, Council will seek to recover the cost to repair excessive wear or specific damage to the local road network caused during harvesting.